dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ## View compilation

 Razor views are compiled at runtime when the view is invoked.
-If you prefer to compile your Razor views and deploy them with your app follow these steps:
+If you prefer to compile your Razor views and deploy them with your app make these changes to *project.json*:

 1. Add a reference to "Microsoft.AspNetCore.Mvc.Razor.ViewCompilation.Design" under the "dependencies" section.
 2. Add a reference to "Microsoft.AspNetCore.Mvc.Razor.ViewCompilation.Tools" under the "tools" section.